alekseilisenkov/Java-home/README.md

 #### ArrayList, HashSet, HashMap

-#### Also practise of creating classes, method's, subjects of classes.
+#### Also practise of creating: classes, method's, subjects of classes.